Code-At-Uni/links/README.md

-Software links we reccommend everyone to download before each of our sessions.
+Software links we recommend everyone to download before each of our sessions.

 ## Code Editors
 Please choose one: